gnh1201/asmnext.com/index.md

   * Porting iwasm to PHP-based web hostings
   * Porting the pattern matching library to WASM runtime
   * Designing the embeddedable IoT utilities like Busybox
-  * Will be touch to the more business applications.
+  * Will be touch to the more business applications. (e.g. Microsoft Excel)

 ### Location
   * 10 Floor, 11-1, Ojosan-ro-57-beongil (57th street of Ojosan road), Gyeyang-gu, Incheon, Republic of Korea